Kidney dialysis: Intestinal dialysis

-In intestinal dialysis, the diet is supplemented with soluble fibres such as acacia fibre, which is digested by bacteria in the colon.
+A related development is supplementation with soluble fibres such as acacia fibre into the diet.
+These fibers are digested by bacteria in the colon.
 This bacterial growth increases the amount of nitrogen that is eliminated in fecal waste.
-An alternative approach utilizes the ingestion of 1 to 1.5 liters of non-absorbable solutions of polyethylene glycol or mannitol every fourth hour.

 Indications

 The decision to initiate dialysis or hemofiltration in patients with kidney failure depends on several factors.
 These can be divided into acute or chronic indications.

 Depression and kidney failure symptoms can be similar to each other.
 It is important that there is open communication between a dialysis team and the patient.
 Open communication will allow giving a better quality of life.
 Knowing the patients' needs will allow the dialysis team to provide more options like: changes in dialysis type like home dialysis for patients to be able to be more active or changes in eating habits to avoid unnecessary waste products.

 Acute indications

 Indications for dialysis in a patient with acute kidney injury are summarized with the vowel mnemonic of "AEIOU":